fytinnovations/oc-helpdesk/components/ticketlist.md

 # TicketList

 The component displays the list of ticket created by the user.
-User has to be logged in to view the list of tickets.
+User needs to use the session component of the RainLab.User plugin and has to be logged in to view the list of tickets.

 ## Properties